TehMaxwell/3D-Printer-Driver-Electronics/README.md

 - PID Control Capable for Hot End.
 - PID Control Capable for Heated Bed.
 - Support for 3 Temperature Probes (Thermisters or Thermocouples).
-- PID Control for 4 Fans.
+- PWM Control for 4 Fans.

 Please don't hesitate to make suggestions for additional functionality of changes to this specification.
 Progress on these requirements will be tracked in this README as and when they are added to the circuit board.
 When the functionality is verified working it will be labelled as *VERIFIED FUNCTIONAL*.